tombaeyens/pwe/README.md

 # Interacting with external services

-  * Data mapping through parameters/bindings/expressions
+  * Activity worker types
     * Hard coded service invocations
       * Can use variables directly
+      * Alternative: customizable HTTP request configuration
+      * TODO pros/cons
+    * Central request list
+      * Like a task list for services
+      * Data is resolved in the activity and an request is persisted
+      * Activity workers perform competing consumers on the request list
+      * Activity workers only perform their own logic
+      * TODO pros/cons
+    * Full activity workers
+      * Each activity worker is a full engine
+      * Competing consumers is done directly on the workflow instance
       * Perform external service notifications after saving the new workflow state.
       * When notifying an external service, make sure that the engine does this after the persistence of the current operarations has been completed and persisted.
         Because the external service might be really quick.
         And it might signal before the engine persists the new state.
+      * TODO pros/cons
+  * Data mapping through parameters/bindings/expressions
   * Generic input and output parameters
     * Activities describe which input and output parameters they have
     * They are implemented like function calls with fixed names for inputs and outputs